• Skip to primary navigation

 Whichever way we give birth, our bodies need time to recover and to adjust to feeding a new baby.
-Birth by caesarean usually means a longer hospital stay, and a longer recovery time because this is major abdominal surgery so it may impact upon establishing breastfeeding.
+Birth by caesarean usually means a longer hospital stay, and a longer recovery time because this is major abdominal surgery so practical support from friends and family can make a big difference to you.

 Before the birth